-On the other hand, interestingly, Northern blotting using the probe specific for the IgM H-chain gene sometimes showed a mere change in amounts of small positive-like RNA molecules having a possibility of alternative splicing product of IgM H-chain mRNA between DT40 cells and HDAC2(-/-) mutants at the early and later cultivation stages (our unpublished data).
-Since small RNA molecules (such as small nuclear RNA, micro RNA, small interference RNA, anti-sense RNA, etc.) were watched as important players in cell functions at that time, we temporarily focused our attention on these molecules.
+On the other hand, interestingly, Northern blotting using the specific probe for the IgM H-chain gene sometimes showed a mere change in amounts of small positive-like RNA molecules having a possibility of alternative splicing product of IgM H-chain mRNA between DT40 cells and HDAC2(-/-) mutants at the early and later cultivation stages (our unpublished data).
+Since small RNA molecules (such as small nuclear RNA, micro RNA, small interference RNA, anti-sense RNA, etc.) were watched as important players in the regulation of cell functions at that time, we temporarily focused our attention on these molecules.
 However, unfortunately, these findings were not reproducible; therefore, I decided that in our case the small RNA molecules were not worth studying ever since.

-For all that, I believed that these negative results should be caused only by the following facts: 1) IgM H- and L-chain genes were indirect but not direct targets of HDAC2 [121].
-2) MNase protection assay was regrettably carried out only on coding regions (open reading frame (ORF) regions) but not on 5'-upstream regions of these transcription factor genes.
-3) HDAC2(-/-) mutants were really collected at vague early cultivation stage.
-That is, HDAC2(-/-) mutants regarded to be collected at the early stage must be actually collected at fairly later and varied cultivation stages, because they had been already cultivated for a long time to use for other experiments until then.
+For all that, I believed that these negative results should be caused only by the following facts: 1) IgM H- and L-chain genes are indirect but not direct targets of HDAC2 [121].
+2) MNase protection assay was regrettably carried out only on coding regions (open reading frame (ORF) regions) but not on proximal 5'-upstream regions of these transcription factor genes.
+3) HDAC2(-/-) mutants regarded to be collected at the early stage must be actually collected at vague early cultivation stage, i.e., at fairly later and varied cultivation stages, because they had been already cultivated for a long time to use for other experiments until then.
 Therefore, I resolved to analyze again properties of the initially generated HDAC2(-/-) mutants collected at different cultivation periods as correctly as possible.
-Further, in particular, I should like to emphasize that we must newly generate HDAC2(-/-) mutants, collect them at different cultivation periods from virtual early (as quickly as possible) until later stages, and systematically and closely analyze their various cellular properties to solve the above-mentioned problems.
+Further, in particular, I should like to emphasize that we must newly generate HDAC2(-/-) mutants, collect them at different cultivation periods from virtual early (as early as possible) until later stages, and systematically and closely analyze their various cellular properties to solve the above-mentioned problems.